wordswords/dotfiles/README.md

 code related errors.
 To toggle this, use `:set nospell` or `:set spell`.
 It highlights spelling errors in comments.

+# How to decode Nerdtree symbols

+* A tick means that there are no changes to this file in the current branch.
+* A star `*` means there are changes to be commited to this file or dir on the current branch.
+* `X` or `[X]` means this file or directory is ignored by git, e.g it has a match in `.gitignore`

 ## ZSH:

 ![Alt text](https://i.imgur.com/2uiO2ga.png "My zsh setup")